Kmicac/Jiujitero-api-docs/src/content/docs/en/rest/user.md

 }
 ```

-> Note that the password is encrypted, you can also feel free to add to the creation body an attribute `phone`.
+> Note that the password is encrypted, you can also feel free to add the attribute `phone` to the creation body.

 ## Update a user